 Step 4 - Smart Bridge Paired

-You then need to pair your new Smart Bridge by pressing the small button on the backside of the device.
+You must then pair your new Smart Bridge by pressing the small button on the device's backside.
 The button does not stick out very far, so I used my fingernail to push it.

 Initial Configuration of Your New Smart Home

 Step 1 - Smart Home Name